Equality and inclusion

 - Foster good relations between persons that share a protected characteristic and persons who do not share it

-As an employer, EPUT has developed and implemented a range of policies and programmes to help foster equality and inclusion for our employees
+As an employer, EPUT has an evolving range of policies and programmes to help foster equality and inclusion for our employees.

-We are committed to eliminating any form of discrimination either within the workplace or in relation to our clients.
-This does not mean treating everyone the same or providing the same service to everyone.
-It means providing everyone with a service in a way that meets their personal circumstances and needs.
+We are committed to challenging all discrimination, both within the services we provide and within our workforce.
+This does not mean treating everyone in the same way, or providing the same service to everyone.
+It means treating everyone in a way that meets their personal circumstances and needs.